antonio59/vite-aafairshare/docs/DEPLOYMENT_STRATEGY.md

    - Communicate with stakeholders

 3. **Rollback**:
-   - Redeploy the previous stable version
+   - Redeploy the previous stable version via Netlify
    - Or deploy a hotfix directly to `main`

 4. **Post-Rollback**: